Who we are

 What we do

-* Take in local owner surrenders as well as dogs from high-kill shelters that are scheduled to be euthanized.
+- Take in local owner-surrendered dogs and cats and dogs from high-kill shelters that are scheduled to be euthanized.

 A message from our Founder and President